Axestein/Axestein/README.md

 ###

-<p align="left">I am a second-year Computer Science undergraduate at SRM University Chennai, Kattankulathur, specializing in frontend web development.
+<p align="left">I am a second-year Computer Science undergraduate at SRM University Chennai, specializing in frontend web development.
 With expertise in React, Next.js, and Tailwind CSS, I build intuitive web applications and manage version control using Git and GitHub.
 I am currently expanding into backend development with Express and Mongoose and have a strong focus on data structures and algorithms.
 Additionally, I use Figma and Framer for UI design.
 Outside of coding, I enjoy playing chess and am eager to connect with fellow tech enthusiasts and explore collaborative opportunities.

 - 📫 How to reach me **adityandmb@gmail.com**